TurBoss/sg_cnc/README.md

 * PyQt5 or PySide2
 * [QtPyVCP](https://qtpyvcp.com/)

-SG_CNC is developed and tested using the LinuxCNC Debian 10 (buster) [Live ISO](http://www.linuxcnc.org/) It should run on any system that can have PyQt5 installed, but Debian 10 is the only OS that is officially supported.
+SG_CNC is developed and tested using the LinuxCNC Debian 11, It should run on any system that can have PyQt5 installed, but Debian 11 is the only OS that is officially supported.